 - How can we design tubulars and goods that will not suffer from corrosion?

 - What is the best approach to design cementing operations?

-- How can we optimise the communication between the various stakeholders to trust design operations, as they are usually performed?
+- How can we optimise communication between various stakeholders to trust design operations, as they are usually performed?

-- How can we judge of the quality of a design?
+- How can we judge the quality of a design?

-All topics will be treated through a quick introduction of the topics, highlighting some issues followed by a discussion.
+All topics will be given a quick introduction, highlighting some issues, and will be followed by discussions.